Medication Summary

 Dalteparin (Fragmin)

-Dalteparin enhances the inhibition of factor Xa and thrombin by increasing antithrombin III activity.
-In addition, it preferentially increases the inhibition of factor Xa.
+Dalteparin enhances inhibition of factor Xa and thrombin by increasing antithrombin III activity.
+In addition, it preferentially increases inhibition of factor Xa.
 Except in overdoses, checking PT or aPTT is not useful, because aPTT does not correlate with the anticoagulant effect of fractionated LMWH.
 The average duration of treatment is 7-14 days.

 Tinzaparin (Innohep)